Father C.J. Waitekus (Presider)

-Relationship to Parish Finance Council--Joanne Denver is our liaison.
+Relationship to Parish Finance Council--Dan Sullivan is our liaison.

 We do this by developing our sense of Evangelization, Worship, Word, Service, Community, Stewardship and Leadership.
 These seven elements form the essence of parish life.
 They constantly interrelate, each nurturing and supporting the other with the communal celebration of Sunday Eucharist at the center, the very core of healthy parish life.